JetBrains-Research/extract-method-experiments/README.md

 ## Data gathering

-The `RefactoringsExperiments` directory contains the tools that were used to gather the data that was used to train the machine learning models.
+The `extract-method-plugin` contains gradle module that is responsible for initiation of the data gathering plugin.

 ### Usage
 There are two possible ways to use the tool: